ronaldlokers/grunt-casperjs/README.md

 ## CHANGELOG
+* 1.4.0 Options can be passed into CasperJS.
+Any option.
 * 1.3.0 Bump to using the latest version of CasperJs
 * 1.2.1 CasperJS installations in path will be used
 * 1.2.0 Cleaner fix for installing grunt